jorgecarleitao/pyglet-gui/docs/viewer.rst

     .. method:: reset_size

+        :param reset_parent: A boolean, see below.

-        The case reset_parent=False updates the viewer size and lays out the graphics.
-This call is a top-down draw: it is called when it was the parent's initiative to reset_size of the viewer.
+        The case reset_parent=False updates the viewer size and lays out its graphics.
+This call is what we call a top-down draw: it is called when it was the parent's initiative to reset_size of the viewer.

         The reset_parent=True does the same and, if the size changes, it calls the parent's reset_size.
-This call is the bottom-up draw: the child decided to start a reset_size.
+This call is the bottom-up draw: the child decided to trigger a reset_size.

-        This call means that the parent will re-calculate its own size, and calls reset_size of all children, with flag reset_parent=False (see :meth:`pyglet_gui.container.Container.reset_size`).
-This ensures that all its children are affected by the change in size of one of them.
+        In the button-up, the parent will re-calculate its own size, and calls reset_size of all children, with flag reset_parent=False.
+This ensures that all its children are affected by the size change of one of them.

-        This call is further propagated to parent's parent in order to accommodate the size changes.
+        This call can be further propagated to the parent's parent in order to accommodate the size changes of all elements.

     Finally, the viewer implements a :meth:`delete`, used for deleting the element

     .. method:: delete

-        Used to delete the viewer: :meth:`unload` all its graphics, and undo all things done by initialization.
+        Used to delete the viewer: calls :meth:`unload_graphics` and undo initialization.